 - Allowable reasons for security deposit deductions, such as to cover unpaid rent.

 For more information on Colorado’s security deposit laws, feel free to reach out to us at Whole PM.
-We have years of experience dealing with security deposits and would love to be of service.
+We have years of security deposit management and experience, and would love to be of service.

 Early Lease Termination

-Tenants in Colorado have a right to break their rental agreements early for certain legally justified reasons.
+A tenant in Colorado has a right to break their rental agreements early for certain legally justified reasons.
 These reasons include:

 - Where the lease has an early termination clause.

 - If the tenant is starting active military duty.